aws-samples/mwaa-disaster-recovery/README.md

 ### Clean Metadata Tables Required for the Restore Workflow

 The solution backs up `variable`, `connection`, `slot_pool`, `log`, `job`, `dag_run`, `trigger`, `task_instance`, and `task_fail` tables by default during the backup workflow in the primary region.
 If any of these tables are non-empty during a recovery workflow in the secondary region, then you will encounter database key constraint violations in the metadata store.
-To avoid this issue, particularly for the [Warm Standby](#warm-standby) approach, it is critical that you frequently cleanup the secondary region MWAA metadata using the [clean_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) DAG.
+To avoid this issue, the [Warm Standby](#warm-standby) worfklow automatically cleans up the secondary region MWAA metadata using the [clean_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) DAG during execution.

 ### Manually Triggering the Recovery Workflow